-- A cap of \$100,000 per annum applies (increasing to \$110,000 from 1 July 2021). - For those under 65, 3 years of contributions (ie. \$300,000 and \$330,000 from 1 July 2021) can potentially be made at one time by bringing forward the following 2 years contributions. - Work tests apply for those over 67 wishing to contribute to super. - To claim a tax deduction for personal super contributions (if eligible), you must advise the Super Fund and have an acknowledgment from them for the amount being claimed.
+- A cap of \$110,000 per annum applies. - For those under 67, 3 years of contributions (ie. \$330,000) can potentially be made at one time by bringing forward the following 2 years contributions. - Work tests apply for those over 67 wishing to contribute to super. - To claim a tax deduction for personal super contributions (if eligible), you must advise the Super Fund and have an acknowledgment from them for the amount being claimed.